captn3m0/captn3m0.github.com/_posts/2019-03-26-kindle-self-guide.md

 Once you have a jailbreak, the rest is mostly installing packages via MRPI.
 I keep a ready directory of packages I can copy as-is to my Kindle.
 The current listing is at <https://paste.ubuntu.com/p/CXS5hYZdqc/> with most of it just being koreader.

-[koreader](https://koreader.rocks/) is a FOSS document viewer for E Ink devices that supports Kindle, Kobo, PocketBook, Ubuntu Touch and Android devices.
+[koreader][ko] is a FOSS document viewer for E Ink devices that supports Kindle, Kobo, PocketBook, Ubuntu Touch and Android devices.

 The primary 2 packages are: